aristotekoen/car_market/README.md

 'lat', 'lon', 'is_new', 'mileage', 'crashed', 'engine_size', 'registration_month', 'registration_year', 'engine_power', 'fuel_type', 'gearbox_type', 'brand', 'model', 'interior_type', 'seats', 'kteo','exterior_color', 'number_plate_ending', 'emissions_co2', 'battery_charge_time', 'interior_color', 'rim_size', 'vehicle_height','number_of_gears', 'torque', 'gross_weight', 'acceleration', 'vehicle_width', 'body_type', 'vehicle_length', 'top_speed','wheelbase', 'fuel_consumption','drive_type', 'doors', 'is_metallic'

 We gained signficant improvements in performance using this method and we tried multiple preprocessing methods in order to compare performances (described below).
 In order to compare methods we used 3 fold cross validation on the training set and optimised hyperparameters using optuna, a bayesian hyperparameter optimisation library which given a grid of hyperparameters iteratively learns the optimal distribution of the hyperparameters and which prunes unpromising trials before the end of a run.
 We tried 30 runs for each method with Optuna.
+We set a large number of iterations (15000) and set the overfitting detector in order to stop training when validation loss doesn't decrease for 50 iterations.
+We choose to optimise the MAE loss consisting in estimating the median price in intead of the expectation.
+This is because in our case our dataset contains many outliers.

 1 - All Extras model: This method consisted of training catboost on all the above features, only dropping the extra category constructed column.
 We kept missing values as nans, and all text categorical features as strings as Catboost preprocesses them automatically